 Charles Wells PintPot magazine, February 2000: “Family brewers Charles Wells have brought in another family of Brewers to run the newly refurbished Fir Tree at Woburn Sands on the Beds/Bucks border.
 Kevin and Helen Brewer are delighted to be part of the Charles Wells family: “They were so approachable and helpful we couldn’t refuse,” said the couple who also run the only other hotel in Woburn Sands, the Station Hotel, which they have under an Inntrepreneur lease.
 With Charles Wells the couple have a traditional tenancy which offers the enterprising the chance to launch a business, at a minimum of capital risk and with the back-up of a family firm which has been brewing and selling beer since 1876.
 The Fir Tree has been extensively restored and refurbished at a cost of £150,000.
 The works were completed in time for the Christmas season and have enabled the couple to be busy taking bookings from people and businesses in the new city of Milton Keynes and traditional area of Bedfordshire.
 Anthony Wallis, Sales Director with Charles Wells, who recently took over responsibility for the Tenanted Trade undertook his first “pulling of the first pint” at the official opening ceremony in November.
 He congratulated the architects and building contractors and the transformation of the building which dates back to 1889.
 A Woburn Sands pub originally called the Shoulder of Mutton and then the Greyhound was renamed the Fir Tree in 1786 when the Duke of Bedford planted his estate of Woburn nearby with a new forest of fir trees.
 In 1840 the pub moved to its current site close by the crossroads in the centre of Woburn Sands.
 Then a pub with its own brewhouse, the Fir Tree was by 1875 part of the Newport Pagnell Brewery Company which was bought by Charles Wells in 1920.
 In 1889 the old building was knocked down and the “new” hotel built which still stands today.
 The building which today houses bedrooms was at one time a hall where inquests and band practices were held.
 More recently the pub was run for more than 25 years by John and Ursula Cox who have now retired and live nearby.
 Ursula joined the opening ceremony at the pub and enjoyed being around the “other side” of the bar after a quarter of a century serving pints.
 Her son Paul was born in the pub and has written histories about the Fir Tree and Woburn Sands.

 Running of the pub was later taken over by Kevin’s son, Dominic.
-In 2013, another extensive remodelling occured, and the Golf theme which had been slowly removed over the years was dropped completely.
-“The Fir Tree Hotel” was officially redesignated as “The Fir Tree Inn”, which was last used in 1889 for the older pub on the same site.
+In 2013, another extensive remodeling occurred, and the Golf theme which had been slowly removed over the years was dropped completely.
+“The Fir Tree Hotel” was officially renamed as “The Fir Tree Inn”, which had last been used for the pub in 1889.
 The external walls were decorated with period signage, and the old meeting room, which had been converted to bedrooms in 1980, was fully externally painted for the first time ever.
 Inside, the Inn was decorated with antique images of the pub and some adverts from old newspapers, which I was pleased to asked to supply.
 The grand re-opening was 21st November, with a new sign post and external seating area.

 …And so that’s the 260+ year story of one pub, in two places, with three names!